-Also, it is the only clone fragrance I currently own in my fragrance collection with the possibility of purchase and do a full review of Sillage and Milestone from the same house.
+Also, it is the only clone fragrance I currently own in my fragrance collection with the possibility of purchasing and doing a full review of Sillage and Milestone from the same house.

-The fragrance starts out with a strong and overpowering lemon scent that doesn’t remind me of the household cleaning products like some may say, and it is pleasing almost from the start.
+The fragrance starts out with a strong and overpowering lemon scent that doesn’t remind me of household cleaning products some may say, and it is pleasing almost from the start.

 What struck me the most was the scent progression, and how something that opens up completely different than the fragrance it is copying it, was how closely they get with each passing minute.

-I remember having an Aventus decant back in 2015 and tested out different batch variations through the years, but I’d be hard-pressed to recommend it in the current formulation to CDNI here.
+I remember having an Aventus decant back in 2015 and testing out different batch variations through the years, but I’d be hard-pressed to recommend it in the current formulation to CDNI here.